 A meeting of interested heirs may be called shortly in order that a report may be made and a clear-cut statement sent out as to the exact situation, Mr. Tanner said.
-The action, he conceived to be necessary, owing to the large number of inquiries from persons who apparently have been deceived by false information as to the value of their claims.
+The action he conceived to be necessary, owing to the large number of inquiries from persons who apparently have been deceived by false information as to the value of their claims.

-I've been told that the legal concept of a class-action lawsuit, American style, was not possible within the Canadian legal system, and therefore the "Corporation Tessier-dit-Lavigne" was formed.
-For the meager sum of one dollar, any person who could show lineage back to Urbain Tessier would become a stockholder, and would thus share in the expected profits should the case be won.
+It seems that an American-style class-action lawsuit was not possible within the Canadian system, so the "Corporation Tessier dit Lavigne" was formed.
+For the meager sum of one dollar, any person who could show lineage back to Urbain Tessier could become a stockholder and would thus share in the expected profits should the case be won.
 More shares meant a bigger share of the winnings.
-It is suspected that the "genealogists" employed by the Corporation had a somewhat loose interpretation of proper lineage, so being a shareholder should not be assumed to be proof of being an actual descendant of Urbain Tessier.
+Naturally, it's suspected that the "genealogists" employed by the Corporation had a somewhat loose interpretation of proper lineage, and being a shareholder should not be assumed today to be proof of being an actual descendant of Urbain Tessier.

-The entire case seems to have been little more than an exploitation of the hopes of many.
 According to Jan Nearing, posting on an internet forum:

 The attorneys who perpetuated this scam were able to enjoy a handsome profit throughout the Depression.
-They brought suit against the Sulpician priests, the Banc-du-Montreal and the Archdiocese.
+They brought suit against the Sulpician priests, the Banc-du-Montreal, and the Archdiocese.

-Well, it obviously was all about getting money out of these organizations, since you couldn't very well tear down the buildings and divide the property amongst the more than 250,000 known descendents who bought into this fiasco.
+Well, it obviously was all about getting money out of these organizations, since you couldn't very well tear down the buildings and divide the property amongst the more than 250,000 known descendants who bought into this fiasco.

 Long and short is, the wills were deemed properly executed.
 An attorney who reviewed it for my family laughed at the very premise that there was enough clout, especially when most of the descendents had never set foot in Quebec, to sue the Catholic Church and the largest bank in Canada.
 No one ever saw any money.
-There was some activity on this case, though, through the 1970's.
+There was some activity on this case, though, through the 1970s.
 The hard-nosed descendents who either were too stubborn to admit defeat or swore that there really was something to this took the case to: a) The World Court, b) The Vatican (twice), c) Her Majesty the Queen (like she's really going to have anything to say...and if she did...could she really make the British Parliament reverse these series of actions for a bunch of French-Canadian descendents 300 years after the fact?...)

 From what I understand from a cousin, in case you ever make it up there, stop in at the Rectory.
-The priests are well versed on the whole story and will give you a "token" (commemorative) coin in reparation if you tell them you're a descendent.
+The priests are well versed on the whole story and will give you a "token" (commemorative) coin in reparation if you tell them you're a descendant.

-And that's the story, as I understand it.
-There are many out there who would loudly disagree.
-Most were sold some variant of a dream, a personal family fairy-tale about the whole affair, and some just won't let go of that.
-Dangle dollars in front of people's eyes and they can be led to believe almost anything.
+And that's the story as I understand it.
+There are those out there who would disagree.
+Many were sold some variant of a dream, a family fairy tale about the whole affair, and some just won't let go of that.